 I first started in education as an elementary educator, and later I had the honor of advising the Mayor of Tulsa on education issues as a member of his administration.
 But the opportunity to lead TSAS is an honor unlike any other that I’ve ever had.
 I know that the students that we have in our building today are the world-changers of tomorrow.
 Don’t believe me?
 Just watch!

-I believe that education done right is liberating and it’s with that notion I embarked on this journey.
-There is no discipline more in need of challenging exclusive and often dehumanizing practices than in special education.
-At TSAS, it is my dream -our collective dream- to build an inclusive education program that embraces the unique needs of our students and prioritizes togetherness in the classroom.
-That’s the labor I’m set out to do and why I choose to continue this work.
+I believe that education should be liberating and it’s with that notion I embarked on this journey.
+There is no field more in need of challenging exclusive and often dehumanizing practices than in special education.
+At TSAS, it is my dream to continue to build upon an inclusive education program that embraces the unique needs of all our students and prioritizes togetherness in the classroom and greater community.

 Email: ctucker@tsas.org